Marcia2021/stock-analysis/README.md

 2. Size and structure of the data:

     The size of data will be another factor that affect the choice of the way of programming.
 The green stock data is small and requested to create very limited variables.
 Both     initial and refactored script could complete within 1 second.
 When processing large size of data, we need to consider the structure of the data and the purpose of the           analysis, nested loops might be necessary for processing the data in sections.
-Under this circumstance, simple loop might not be a better choice.
+Given the size of the data that need to be processed, simple loop might not be a better choice.